jimhigson/oboe.js/writing/main/3_Background.md

       // It does some logging, adds a listener and quickly exits.

       // Because it is captured inside a closure we are able to reference
-      // the url variable even after the scope that declared it has finished.
+      // the url parameter even now the scope that declared it has finished.
       console.log("The response has started for " + path);

       response.on('data', function(chunk) {